vicharanashala/ajrasakha-golden-retriever-dashboard/README.md

 Golden Retrieval Tester is a local React and Express dashboard for comparing Golden Database retrieval API versions.
 Agricultural experts can search by question, crop, and Indian state or Union Territory, inspect ranked matches, and compare old and new API responses side by side.

-Feedback controls are intentionally not included.
-Tester feedback is managed separately through Zoho Desk.

 ## Features